Keep An Eye On This App That's Growing Like Bonkers

 The company behind Draw Something, OMGPOP, was then bought by Zynga for more than $200 million.

 Song Pop is also growing extremely quickly.
-It picked up nearly a million new daily players just this week, according to AppData.
+It picked up more than a million daily players in less than a month, according to AppData.

 Keep an eye on this one.